-- All courses counting toward the major must be taken for letter grades and completed with grades of C or higher.
+- All courses counting toward the major and minor must be taken for letter grades and completed with grades of C or higher.

 - Indigenous, Race, and Ethnic Studies majors must maintain a grade point average of 2.0 or higher in courses applied to the major.

 - Students majoring in Indigenous, Race, and Ethnic Studies may apply ES 401 [Research] and ES 405 [Reading and Conference] credits towards their major degree only if those courses were taken for a grade and passed with a grade of C or higher.

 - ES 409 [Practicum] credits may be applied towards the major or minor if taken for a grade or on a pass/no pass basis.

 - A maximum of 12 credits in cross-published courses may be applied to the major in Indigenous, Race, and Ethnic Studies.
 Specific details and course approvals must be obtained from the Indigenous, Race, and Ethnic Studies Department.